Is Farro Gluten Free?

 Ancient grains are commonly thought of as more healthy and safer alternatives for eating than contemporary grain.
 Farro is a type of wheat that falls into the category of “ancient grain”, but don’t let it fool you.

 It is fairly obvious when identifying foods that contain gluten to assume that most bread products contain gluten.
-But there is often confusion around what non-bread products are gluten free.
+But there is often confusion around what non-bread products are gluten-free.
 Many people confuse wheat free with gluten free and assume that other grains are safe.
-For example, a common question among those who are trying to avoid gluten and looking for alternatives to their favorite gluten-filled carbohydrates -”Is farro gluten free?”
+For example, a common question among those who are trying to avoid gluten and looking for alternatives to their favorite gluten-filled carbohydrates -”Is farro gluten-free?”
 Let’s dive into this question below.

 What is Farro?

+Is Farro gluten-free?
+To answer the question simply, farro is not gluten-free.
 Farro is considered an ancient grain.
 While the name farro is Italian for “ancient wheat grain,” farro actually originated in Mesopotamia.
 Its single name makes it sound like farro refers to one grain, but farro is actually used to describe three different grains:

 - Einkorn: Farro piccolo (Triticum monococcum)